gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ### Additional steps

- * stop one of the processors and check the flow file in the buffer
+ * Stop one of the processors and check the flow file in the buffer.
- * check that the new file is uploaded under a different folder (ingestion timestamp)
+ * Check that the new file is uploaded under a different folder (ingestion timestamp).